awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 Verify that you have permission in AWS Identity and Access Management \(IAM\) to change the default parameter tier in Parameter Store by doing one of the following:
 + Make sure that you attach the `AdministratorAccess` policy to your IAM user, group, or role\.
-+ Make sure that you have permission to change the default tier setting by using the following API actions:
++ Make sure that you have permission to change the default tier setting by using the following API operations:
   + [GetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetServiceSetting.html)
   + [UpdateServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateServiceSetting.html)
   + [ResetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_ResetServiceSetting.html)